Back to top

 Femoral hernia

-This bulge also appears in your groin, but a little lower down.
-It happens if you have a weakness in your femoral canal.
-Your femoral canal contains lymph vessels and nodes, which are part of your immune system.
+This is another type of groin hernia that forms a little lower down in your groin.
+It happens if you have the weakness in another passage in your groin, called the femoral canal.
 Women are more likely to have a femoral hernia than men.

 Incisional hernia